-6 Antje Tuasela Ambo, Oktariani, "Analisis Faktor Penentu Keputusan Masyarakat Membeli Pakaian Bekas Secara Online Dan Offline Di Kota Timika," JEBI: Jurnal Ekonomi Dan Bisnis 2, no. 11 (2014): 2104-46.
+&lt;sup>6 Antje Tuasela Ambo, Oktariani, "Analisis Faktor Penentu Keputusan Masyarakat Membeli Pakaian Bekas Secara Online Dan Offline Di Kota Timika," JEBI: Jurnal Ekonomi Dan Bisnis 2, no. 11 (2014): 2104-46.

-Price on Purchase Decisions" indicated that although second-hand clothing is often associated with used goods, perceptions of quality and a good store image can enhance purchase decisions.
-Meanwhile, Winingsih (2022) in "The Influence of Price, Promotion, and Lifestyle on the Decision to Purchase Second-hand Clothing (Study on Students of STIESIA Surabaya)" stated that affordable prices and acceptable quality are the dominant reasons why consumers opt for second-hand clothing, while a frugal and environmentally conscious lifestyle further strengthens purchase interest.
-Thus, these studies are relevant to the current research, which focuses on how consumer behavior and interest influence purchase decisions for second-hand clothing in Lubuk Pakam, within the context of social, economic, and Islamic values.
+(2020) titled "The Influence of Product Quality and Price on Purchase Decisions" indicated that although second-hand clothing is often associated with used goods, perceptions of quality and a good store image can enhance purchase decisions.
+Meanwhile, Winingsih (2022) in "The Influence of Price, Promotion, and Lifestyle on the Decision to Purchase Second-hand Clothing (Study on Students of STIESLA Surabaya)" stated that affordable prices and acceptable quality are the dominant reasons why consumers opt for second-hand clothing, while a frugal and environmentally conscious lifestyle further strengthens purchase interest.
+Thus, these studies are relevant to the current research, which focuses on how consumer behaviour and interest influence purchase decisions for second-hand clothing in Lubuk Pakam, within social, economic, and Islamic values.

-However, while previous studies have provided insights into economic, emotional, and social factors influencing second-hand clothing purchases, there remains a research gap in exploring how these factors interact with Islamic values, particularly in regions like Lubuk Pakam where religious considerations are deeply embedded in daily life.
-Most existing studies have predominantly focused on price, quality, lifestyle, and brand image without integrating the halal-thayyib framework or examining consumer behavior from an Islamic ethical consumption perspective.
+However, while previous studies have provided insights into economic, emotional, and social factors influencing second-hand clothing purchases, there remains a research gap in exploring how these factors interact with Islamic values, particularly in regions like Lubuk Pakam, where religious considerations are deeply embedded in daily life.
+Most existing studies have predominantly focused on price, quality, lifestyle, and brand image without integrating the halal-thayyib framework or examining consumer behaviour from an Islamic ethical consumption perspective.

-Moreover, the novelty of this research lies in its effort to comprehensively analyze consumer behavior and interest toward second-hand clothing purchases by incorporating Islamic principles (halal, thayyib, and moderation) alongside social and economic influences.
-This study does not merely assess economic and psychological motivations but also evaluates how religious teachings shape and moderate purchasing decisions in the second-hand clothing market.
-By doing so, this research offers a more holistic understanding of consumer decision-making in a predominantly Muslim society, something that has been minimally addressed in previous literature.
+Moreover, the novelty of this research lies in its effort to comprehensively analyse consumer behaviour and interest toward second-hand clothing purchases by incorporating Islamic principles (halal, thayyib, and moderation) alongside social and economic influences.
+This study does not merely assess economic and psychological motivations, but also evaluates how religious teachings shape and moderate purchasing decisions in the second-hand clothing market.
+This research offers a more holistic understanding of consumer decision-making in a predominantly Muslim society, which has been minimally addressed in previous literature.